vasifsdv/Machine-Learning-Algorithms/README.md

 - The pdf of the used algorithm which simply explains the algorithm

 I firstly applied algorithm by using sklearn library, then I wrote the code to build the algorithm from scracth without using sklearn library.
+I believe coding the algorithm from scratch will help a lot to fully understand the algorithm.